MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 ---
-title: "Word Templates in Microsoft Dynamics GP"
+title: Introduction to Word Templates in Dynamics GP
-description: "Word Templates in Microsoft Dynamics GP."
+description: Learn how to customize your customer-facing documents with Word templates in Dynamics GP."
 keywords: "Word Template"
 author: theley502